bachthyaglx/bachthyaglx/README.md

 <h3 align="center">Driven and Engaging Software Engineer | Software Developer with a Personal Touch: Crafting Code with Care and Creativity</h3>

 ## About me
-<div style="text-align: justify;">A recent graduate and adaptable software engineering, I'm eager to leverage my proficiency in React to contribute to a dynamic team.
-Skilled in web development with experience building applications using both frameworks, I'm a fast learner with a self-disciplined approach.
-My interests extend beyond web development, with a strong curiosity in the potential of AI and cloud technologies.
-I'm constantly seeking opportunities to improve and collaborate on innovative projects that push the boundaries of technology.</div>
+<div style="text-align: justify;">A software engineer with over 5+ years of engineering experience, including 2+ years focused on full-stack web development.
+I have a background in building scalable, performance and accessibility applications using technologies such as React.js, TypeScript, Node.js, GraphQL, MongoDB, and PostgreSQL.
+Currently completing a Master's in Data Science centered around data engineering.
+My experience spans frontend and backend development, REST and GraphQL APIs, DevOps practices, and cloud deployment.

+I enjoy solving complex problems, working in cross-functional teams, and continuously exploring new technologies to improve software quality and user experience.</div>

 <br>